 3d printing personalized products

-Performance professional apparel brand Ministry of Supply recently unveiled an in-store 3D printer that creates customized knitwear (and can produce a customized blazer in just 90 minutes).
+Performance professional apparel brand Ministry of Supply unveiled an in-store 3D printer that creates customized knitwear (and can produce a customized blazer in just 90 minutes).
 Printing the garments reduces fabric waste in production by about 35%.

 Adidas has also partnered with Carbon to create 3D-printed sneakers and shoe parts.

 The limited edition Adidas Futurecraft 4D, which retails for around $300, is the latest product from the partnership (shown below).
-Adidas also invested in Carbon through its Hydra Ventures arm in Q4’17, and recently joined Carbon’s board of directors.
+Adidas also invested in Carbon through its Hydra Ventures arm in Q4’17, and joined Carbon’s board of directors.

 “Footwear manufacturing hasn’t dramatically changed over the last 30 years,” says Bill McInnis, Head of Future at Reebok.
 “Every shoe, from every brand is created using molds— an expensive, time-consuming process.